Lunatic-Labs/rubricapp/BackEndFlask/README.md

 python3 setupEnv.py
 ```

-This command will install all the requirements from requirements.txt, setup your database and run the BackEnd server.
+This command will install all the requirements from requirements.txt, setup your database, and run the BackEnd server.
 The command will also print out some logging information, including a localhost URL (probably http://127.0.0.1:5000/).

 *Note*: If for some reason python3 is not found, try using the 'python' command.
 This may vary per local machine.